-1Linearity error here refers to integral linearity error.
+Linearity error refers to the integral linearity error.

-$^{^{2}}N = Plastic DIP; R = SOIC; RS = SSOP.$
+$^{2}N$ = Plastic DIP; R = SOIC; RS = SSOP.

-3L signifies the low-power version.
+L signifies the low power version.

-4This can be used as a stand-alone evaluation board or in conjunction with the EVAL-CONTROL BOARD for evaluation/demonstration purposes.
+This can be used as a stand-alone evaluation board or in conjunction with the EVAL-CONTROL BOARD for evaluation/demonstration purposes.

-5This board is a complete unit allowing a PC to control and communicate with all Analog Devices evaluation boards ending in the CB designators.
+This board is a complete unit allowing a PC to control and communicate with all Analog Devices, Inc. evaluation boards ending in the CB designators.